factorhouse/kpow-streams-agent/README.md

 The StreamsRegistry **does not talk directly to kPow**. kPow reads streams data from the snapshot topic.

-The StreamsRegistry captures metadata about your Kafka Streams application and produces snapshots to the `__oprtr_snapshot_state` topic once every minute.

-To instrument a Kafka Streams application, create a new instance of a `StreamsRegistry` and register your `KafkaStreams` + `Topology` instances against it.

-Once configured, metrics will be periodically sent to kPow's internal snapshot topic.
-You will be able to monitor your streams application from within kPow and externally via [Prometheus egress](https://docs.kpow.io/features/prometheus)

-## Deployment scenarios
+## Deployment Scenarios

-The `Properties` object passed to the `StreamsRegistry` instance only requires your Kafka Connection details.
-This configuration is used to initialize a Kafka Producer that periodically sends streams telemetry to an internal kPow topic.
+The `Properties` passed to the `StreamsRegistry` contains connection configuration to create the producer that sends streams snapshot information to the internal kPow topic.

 Appropriate key/value serializers will be appropriately set once the instance has been constructed.